Home Remodeling and Design Blog

 What Goes into a Sunroom Conversion?

 Sunrooms and screened porches both offer indoor-outdoor comfort, but a sunroom involves far more in terms of design and construction.
 Converting a deck into a three- or four-season sunroom means addressing each detail with care.
+Assessing the structural integrity of the existing deck is crucial.
+Most wraparound decks and attached decks are ideal for conversion, and the way the deck connects to the house can affect the conversion plan.
+Covered decks and the type of decking materials also have an influence.

 Key components of a sunroom conversion include: